elyra-ai/elyra/docs/source/developer_guide/development-workflow.md

 When in watch mode JupyterLab will watch for changes in the build of each package and rebuild.
 To see your changes just refresh JupyterLab in your browser.

-> NOTE: JupyterLab watch mode will not pick up changes in package dependencies like `application`.
+> NOTE: JupyterLab watch mode will not pick up changes in package dependencies like `services`.
-So when making changes to application you will need to stop and restart `jupyter lab --watch` and not just refresh your browser.
+So when making changes to services you will need to stop and restart `jupyter lab --watch` and not just refresh your browser.

 ### Building the Elyra Container Image